 The majority of the Project is designated in the General Plan as Industrial, with a small portion of the site adjacent to S. Prairie Avenue, just south of W. Century Boulevard, designated as Commercial.
 To implement the Project, amendments are proposed to the Land Use Element to provide a uniform land use designation for the Project site that reflects its proposed uses.
 This principally involves expressly referencing sports and entertainment facilities and related uses on properties in the Industrial land use designation (see below) and amending the Land Use Map to designate the entire Project site as Industrial.
-These amendments are proposed to the Circulation Element and Safety Element, which are discussed in Sections II and VII below.
+These amendments are further described in the Planning Commission Agenda Report.
+Additional amendments are proposed to the Circulation Element and Safety Element, which are discussed in Sections II and VII below.